astropy/astropy/docs/io/asdf-schemas.rst

 Coordinates
 -----------

-The following schemas are associated with Astropy types from the :ref:`astropy-coordinates` submodule:
+The following schemas are associated with ``astropy`` types from the :ref:`astropy-coordinates` submodule:

 coordinates/angle-1.0.0